Hoplite

-In the 8th or 7th century BC, Greek armies adopted the phalanx formation.
+In the 8th century BC, Greek armies started to adopt the phalanx formation.
 The formation proved successful in defeating the Persians when employed by the Athenians at the Battle of Marathon in 490 BC during the First Greco-Persian War.
-The Persian archers and light troops who fought in the Battle of Marathon failed because their bows were too weak for their arrows to penetrate the wall of Greek shields that comprised the phalanx formation.
+The Persian archers and light troops who fought in the Battle of Marathon failed because their bows were too weak for their arrows to penetrate the wall of Greek shields of the phalanx formation.
 The phalanx was also employed by the Greeks at the Battle of Thermopylae in 480 BC and at the Battle of Plataea in 479 BC during the Second Greco-Persian War.

 The word hoplite (Greek: ὁπλίτης hoplítēs; pl. ὁπλῖται hoplĩtai) derives from hoplon (ὅπλον : hóplon; plural hópla ὅπλα), referring to the hoplite's equipment.
 In the modern Hellenic Army, the word hoplite (Greek: oπλίτης : oplítîs) is used to refer to an infantryman.

 Warfare

 The fragmented political structure of Ancient Greece, with many competing city-states, increased the frequency of conflict, but at the same time limited the scale of warfare.
 Limited manpower did not allow most Greek city-states to form large armies which could operate for long periods because they were generally not formed from professional soldiers.
 Most soldiers had careers as farmers or workers and returned to these professions after the campaign.
 All hoplites were expected to take part in any military campaign when called for duty by leaders of the state.
 The Lacedaemonian citizens of Sparta were renowned for their lifelong combat training and almost mythical military prowess, while their greatest adversaries, the Athenians, were exempted from service only after the age of 60.
 This inevitably reduced the potential duration of campaigns and often resulted in the campaign season being restricted to one summer.

 Armies generally marched directly to their destination, and in some cases the battlefield was agreed to by the contestants in advance.
 Battles were fought on level ground, and hoplites preferred to fight with high terrain on both sides of the phalanx so the formation could not be flanked.
 An example of this was the Battle of Thermopylae, where the Spartans specifically chose a narrow coastal pass to make their stand against the massive Persian army.
 The vastly outnumbered Greeks held off the Persians for seven days.

 When battles occurred, they were usually set piece and intended to be decisive.
 The battlefield would be flat and open to facilitate phalanx warfare.
 These battles were usually short and required a high degree of discipline.
 At least in the early classical period, when cavalry was present, its role was restricted to protection of the flanks of the phalanx, pursuit of a defeated enemy, and covering a retreat if required.
 Light infantry and missile troops took part in the battles but their role was less important.
 Before the opposing phalanxes engaged, the light troops would skirmish with the enemy's light forces, and then protect the flanks and rear of the phalanx.